 Companies should be surveying their staff at least once a year.
 Knowing your company's net promoter score (NPS) is considered the most important metric to move your company forward.
 However, do you know your Employee Promoter Score?
 The EPS is as important as the NPS.

 Glassdoor gives great insights, but don’t shy away from finding stuff out yourself.
 Recognize provides an ongoing survey to measure staff sentiment.
 The survey is often used to maintain your authority on the company.

 Wall of staff awards

-For rewards, set up a budget.
-World at Work survey shows the average amount spent on rewards is about 1% of payroll.
+For employee rewards, set up a budget.
+The World at Work survey shows the average amount spent on rewards is about 1% of payroll.
+However, that's what people do on average.
+Is that a good idea to only provide 1% of additional rewards?
+That's like saying you are doing the minimal amount.
+Try to go beyond average and do 2-5%.
 Make sure the rewards system allows you to stay within budget and gives a fair shot to all the employees.

 New year's employee party

 Company holiday parties can be something staff are excited about, or they can be ridiculed and avoided.
-If your culture lacks color, step up the new year's parties by hiring a special music act, a comedian, fun activities like photo booths with props, performers on stilts, a drawing, and special gifts for employees.
+If your culture lacks color, step up the new year's parties by hiring a special music act, a comedian, etc. Make them engage in fun activities like photo booths with props, performers on stilts, drawing contests, and you can also hand out special gifts for employees.
 Help everyone be a winner and have a great time.
-If at all possible, do not host the end of year party at the office, and instead throw the party at a cool venue.
+If at all possible, do not host the end-of-year party at the office and instead throw the party at a cool venue.